ministryofjustice/analytics-platform-ops/README.md

 8. Click "Deployments" tab and click "Deploy" which should show add a line with Status of "Success".
 9. https://manage.auth0.com/#/rules should now be populated

-### NFS server administration

-By default two SoftNAS instances are deployed, to provide data replication and high-availability.
-This can be changed to a single-server deployment by changing the `user_nfs_softnas.num_instances` Terraform variable to `1`.

-NFS server storage volumes are provided by EBS volumes defined in `infra/terraform/modules/user_nfs_softnas/ebs.tf`, and additional volumes can be defined there as necessary.
-By default two EBS volumes are created for each Terraform resource defined, to mirror storage between both SoftNAS instances.

-SoftNAS does not support any form of configuration management, so NFS server setup must be performed manually via the SoftNAS web interface.
-As SoftNAS is deployed into private subnets, you must use an SSH tunnel to access the admin interface:

-`$ ssh -L 8443:softnas-0.dev.mojanalytics.xyz:443 -L 8444:softnas-1.dev.mojanalytics.xyz:443 admin@bastion.dev.mojanalytics.xyz -N`

-The two instances can then be accessed on `https://localhost:8443/` and `https://localhost:8444/`.

-#### NFS share setup

-1. Login to the admin UI of the `softnas-0` instance.
-Default username is `softnas` and the default password is the AWS instance ID.
-2. Go to `Storage > Disk Devices` and create partitions on attached disks.
-3. Go to `Storage > Storage Pools` and create a pool called `users` and attach disks.
-Choose `JBOD` pool type - RAID arrays are redundant given that we are using RAID-backed EBS volumes.
-4. Go to `Storage > Volumes` and create a volume called `homes` using the `users` pool with an NFS export, which should be selected by default.

-#### NFS replication and high availability setup

-##### Replication
-1. Login to the admin UI of the `softnas-0` instance.
-Default username is `softnas` and the default password is the AWS instance ID.
-2. Go to `SnapReplicate` settings
-3. Click `Add replication`
-4. Follow the setup wizard, providing the private IP and SoftNAS login details for the `softnas-1` instance when prompted
-5. Login to the admin UI of `softnas-1` and check the `SnapReplicate` section to confirm that replication setup was successful

-##### High Availability
-1. Login to the admin UI of the `softnas-0` instance.
-Default username is `softnas` and the default password is the AWS instance ID.
-2. Go to `SnapReplicate` settings
-3. Click `Add SnapHA`
-4. Enter a contact email address for monitoring alerts
-5. Click `Add SnapHA` again
-6. Follow the setup wizard.
-The "VirtualIP" the wizard requests is defined in Terraform as `172.16.0.1`.
-If the wizard complains about invalid AWS credentials, try again - the wizard seems somewhat glitchy at this point
-7. Login to the admin UI of `softnas-1` and check the `SnapReplicate` section to confirm that HA setup was successful

-The SoftNAS secondary will monitor availability of the primary, and take over primary status if it cannot ping the current primary.
-Takeover is performed by updating the AWS routing tables to point the VirtualIP address to the current secondary.
-Refer to the [SoftNAS HA admin guide](https://www.softnas.com/docs/softnas/v3/snapha-html/ha_operations.html) for more info on how to manage replacement of failed instances, and other HA operations.

 ## What's next